cassidylaidlaw/ReColorAdv/README.md

 This will also download the CIFAR-10 dataset and pretrained models for it.
 Once `mister_ed` is installed, you can experiment with the ReColorAdv attack, by itself and combined with other attacks, in the `getting_started.ipynb` Jupyter notebook.

+## Example Evaluation Script

+The script `evaluate_imagenet.py` will download a ResNet-50 trained on ImageNet and evaluate it against the ReColorAdv attack:

+    python evaluate_imagenet.py --imagenet_path /path/to/ILSVRC2012 --batch_size 50

 ## Citation

 If you find this repository useful for your research, please cite our paper as follows: